caricesarotti/event_isotropy/README.md

 ### `evIsoCylTest.py`

 Calculates the cylindrical event isotropy of very coarse to very finely gridded cylinders for random extremal transverse dijet configurations.
 In the limit of large `n`, we expect to see the event isotropy drop to zero.
-No user input needd.
+No user input needed.

 ### `evIsoRingTest.py`

 Calculates the ring isotropy between two rings at random orientations and with potentially different particle number.
+Generates 1000 random configurations to average event isotropy for given configuration.
+No user input needed.